-During my high school years, I observed that our teacher’s favorite quotes were posted on the walls of the classroom.
-They were neatly printed on bond-paper sized colored cardboards, wrapped with transparent plastic to lengthen its poster life.
+During my high school years, I observed that our teacher’s favourite quotes were posted on the classroom walls.
+They were neatly printed on bond-paper sized coloured cardboards, wrapped with transparent plastic to lengthen its poster life.

-Perhaps, the statement made a lasting impact on me because I recalled that I was in a very difficult situation at that time.
+Perhaps, the statement made a lasting impact on me because I recalled that I was in a tough situation at that time.
 My parents got no stable job then.

 The many successful work students that graduated from Central Philippine University (CPU) are legacies of patience and hard work.

 To earn extra for her board and lodging, she took tutorial jobs.
-She graduated with honors despite the difficulties she faced.
+She graduated with honours despite the difficulties she faced.

-There is no limit to what a person can do when patience and hard work has manifested in one’s family, career, and community.
+There is no limit to what a person can do when patience and hard work manifest in one’s family, career, and community.
 It has been proven that these two values attract success and abundant life.